MarcoPortmann/Tinn-R/README.md

 - Same for objects in the library: Besides typing the first few letters of an object name and complete it by shortcut you can also add text triggers to quickly insert longer object names and code snippets from the library into the editor.
 - Add user defined code snippets to the library: Mark some text in the editor, open the context menu and click on “add code snippet”.
 - Code folding for { }
-- Click on the name of an object in the editor to see further details (very preliminary, works only for objects visible in the explorer but not for library objects).
+- Click on the name of an object in the editor to see further details.
 Works only when the R term is running.
-- Type the “$”-sign after an object such as a data.frame to get a popup to select column names (very preliminary implementation).
-Works only when the R term is running and for objects with simple names.
+- Type "[" or “$” after an object such as a data.frame to get a popup to select column names (very preliminary implementation).
+Works only when the R term is running.
+- Press "(" after a function name and all parameters are shown.
 - Select several lines with different indentation and align them with the first line (right-click context menu).
 - Select several lines which have  “=” equal signs to align them (right-click context menu).
 - Quote all words within the current text selection (> main menu > edit).